 Covid testing – departures

-Palma Airport has a Covid test centre for departing passengers.
-This is located on the second floor of departures.
+The Covid testing facility at Palma Airport is no longer operational.
 Please familiarise yourself with the current entry regulations for your travel destination several days prior to departure.
-If a test is needed, you can arrange an appointment at the testing facility at Palma Airport or at one of the private health clinics located on the island.
+If a test is needed, you will need to visit one of the private health clinics located on the island.
 For more information, please see our page Covid-testing in Mallorca.